TheRobBrennan/explore-graphql/back-end/javascript/apollo-server/apollo-tutorial/README.md

 + Schema history: Apollo Graph Manager schema history allows developers to confidently iterate a graph's schema by validating the new schema against field-level usage data from the previous schema.
 This empowers developers to avoid breaking changes by providing insights into which clients will be broken by a new schema.

-+ Performance analytics: Fine-grained insights into every field, resolvers and operations of your graph's execution
++ Performance analytics: Fine-grained insights into every field, resolvers, and operations of your graph's execution

 + Client awareness: Report client identity (name and version) to your server for insights on client activity.